Browns' star Chubb back from COVID list, Mayfield starting

 BEREA, Ohio (AP) — Nick Chubb returned to the Browns in shorts, sleeveless and raring to run.

-Cleveland's star back was activated from the reserve/COVID-19 list on Friday.
-He is cleared to play Sunday when the Browns host the winless Detroit Lions, beginning a crucial three-game stretch.
+Cleveland's star back was activated from the reserve/COVID-19 list on Friday, clearing the way for him to play Sunday when the Browns host the winless Detroit Lions to begin a crucial three-game stretch.

 Chubb tested positive for the virus on Nov.
 9 and had to miss last weekend's 45-7 loss to the New England.
 Now that he's healthy, Chubb said he's prepared to carry the ball as often as the Browns need.